nasa/cumulus/tf-modules/README.md

     - How to deploy it
     - Description of the variables necessary to configure the module

+## Testing deployment of your module

+If you want to test deploying your module by itself, you can follow these steps:

+1. Run `terraform init` (it is only necessary to do this before the first deployment)
+2. Copy `terraform.tfvars.sample` to `terraform.tfvars`, replacing the sample values with the correct values for your environment
+3. Deploy your module: `terraform apply`

 ## Integrating a module as a submodule

 To include a module as a submodule: